leopitt/devops-static/README.md

   - Inbound HTTP access on port 80
   - All outbound requests

-The following environment variables are requires as secrets in the github repo:
+The following environment variables are required as secrets in the GitHub repo:

 - `AWS_EC2_PEM`: The private key that can be used to connect to the EC2 instance with SSH.
 - `AWS_EC2_PUBLIC_USER`: The username to use when connecting to the EC2 instance via SSH.